raamcosta/compose-destinations/README.md

 #### 1. Add the KSP plugin:

-> The version you chose for the KSP plugin depends on the Kotlin version your project uses. </br>
+> ℹ️ The version you chose for the KSP plugin depends on the Kotlin version your project uses. </br>
 You can check https://github.com/google/ksp/releases for the list of KSP versions, then pick the last release that matches your Kotlin version.
 Example:
 If you're using `1.6.10` Kotlin version, then the last KSP version is `1.6.10-1.0.4`.